Wednesday, September 26, 2012

 "Tiffany, can you send a cop to my house and assist with getting my wife in.
 My son locked my wife out!"
 I shout.
 "MY son locked my wife out," I shout again.

-“My son,” I announce as I begin to hold the phone away from my ear, “locked my wife out of the house.”
-I remove my finger from my ear and my voice trails off.
+"My son," I announce as I begin to hold the phone away from my ear, "locked my wife out of the house."
+I remove my finger from my ear, and my voice trails off.

 Long pause.

-I move a notch higher above the soil that is piled alongside my hole because my laughing lifts me up.
-That hole that seems to be defining who I am lately.
+I move a notch above the soil, piling alongside my hole because my laughter lifts me.
+That hole is defining who I am lately.

-"Leave Sonny the alien alone guys," I say to my boys as I set up our table for our expensive feast.
+"Leave Sonny the alien alone, guys," I say to my boys as I set up our table for our expensive feast.

-The boys are enthralled by the singing alien as they crowd the barrier and move in close to the singing automation.
+The boys are enthralled by the singing alien as they crowd the barrier and move close to the singing automation.

-"Guys," I say with a chuckle, "I'm so serious leave him alone.
+"Guys," I chuckle, "I'm so serious.
+Leave him alone."

 Monday, September 24, 2012